Roasted Cauliflower Steaks

 Raw cauliflower makes a great dipper for hummus, bean dip, eggplant dip or cream cheese dip.
 Or, serve with your favorite creamy salad dressing.

-- Add raw cauliflower florets to chilis, soups and stews.
+Add raw cauliflower florets to chilis, soups and stews.

 Steamed cauliflower is wonderful tossed with hot pasta, tomatoes and parmesan cheese or pasta sauce.
 Macaroni with Cauliflower and Tomatoes opens in a new tab and Spelt Pasta with Walnuts and Roasted Cauliflower opens in a new tab will hit the spot for pasta lovers.

-- Add cooked or raw cauliflower to a leafy green salad.
+Add cooked or raw cauliflower to a leafy green salad.
 For color and variety, add dried cranberries or cherries and roasted nuts like hazelnuts or pecans.

-- Have you tried a non-dairy creamy cauliflower soup?
+Have you tried a non-dairy creamy cauliflower soup?
 Simply simmer cauliflower and chopped onions or leeks in vegetable stock with herbs and seasonings.
 Purée and add either almond or coconut milk.

 If you prefer to pass on the potatoes, try Mashed Cauliflower opens in a new tab instead.
 Or, mash cauliflower with potatoes.

 Roast cauliflower for a real treat.
 Toss one head of cut-up cauliflower with olive oil, salt and pepper.
 Roast at 400 degrees F. until just tender, stirring occasionally.
 Roasted Cauliflower Steak opens in a new tabs opens in a new tab is a Health Starts Here® recipe flavored with lemon, garlic and parsley.

-- Toss steamed (but still crunchy) cauliflower with capers, sundried tomatoes and chopped green onions or chives.
+Toss steamed (but still crunchy) cauliflower with capers, sundried tomatoes and chopped green onions or chives.
 Toss with white wine vinaigrette dressing and a sprinkling of favorite grated cheese.

-- Cauliflower Couscous is a Health Starts Here® recipe made by pulsing cauliflower in a food processor to resemble couscous before cooking.
+Cauliflower Couscous opens in a new tab is a Health Starts Here® recipe made by pulsing cauliflower in a food processor to resemble couscous before cooking.

-- Got a hankering for Buffalo wings?
+Got a hankering for Buffalo wings?
 Wait till you try our awesome Buffalo Cauliflower Bites opens in a new tab.

 A personal favorite is Sautéed Cauliflower with Romano and Walnuts opens in a new tab.
 It’s really good with toasted pine nuts, too.

-- Melt cheese over steamed cauliflower, or make Cauliflower with Gluten-Free Cheese Sauce opens in a new tab.
+Melt cheese over steamed cauliflower, or make Cauliflower with Gluten-Free Cheese Sauce opens in a new tab.

 Cauliflower should have compact curds that are clean, uniform in color with no spots or bruising and firm to the touch.
 Keep cauliflower in the crisper drawer of the refrigerator in an open or perforated bag.
 It will keep for several days provided it is kept cold and hydrated.
-Be careful not to let cauliflower get too wet — excess moisture will brown the curds.Are you a fan of cauliflower?
-Share your favorite recipe idea.
+Be careful not to let cauliflower get too wet — excess moisture will brown the curds.